This excellent blog post is on Sacha van der Most van Spijk is on his organization, Home Field Advantage, website.

 During State Cup is when I began to question whether my involvement in coaching was actually fun.
 Early morning games were scheduled at giant soccer complexes about a 2-hour drive North, parking fees were charged to add to an already expensive weekend, games would be scheduled 3 to 4 hours apart, and the boys were required to play 3-4 games in two days!

 Some things sound good about the structure of soccer in the Netherlands.
 Ten month season.
 One game a week.
-A long season to be able to gain the mastery with the burn-out drudgery or multiple game weekends.
+A long, paced-out season to be able to gain the mastery without the burn-out drudgery or multiple game weekends.
 Games always on the same day (from the podcast).
 Mostly in the same place.

 What’s keeping us from doing that?
 The fragmentation of the sport between rec, clubs and schools, that’s what.